chusamasadiq/chusamasadiq/README.md

-# Hi there, I'm Ch Usama Sadiq 👋
+# Hi 👋 I'm Usama Sadiq

 ## I'm a Developer, and Teacher!!